 • run_az_command() to safely execute Azure CLI commands using the config values

 Managing parameters across multiple environments is a common challenge in Infrastructure as Code (IaC).
-This was addressed using Bicep Parser.
+The Template Processor component solved this by automating parameter generation.

 • Parses Bicep templates using regex to extract parameter names, types, and defaults.